 On Saturdays I hung around the hi-fi shop and pestered the owner into giving me a Saturday job.
 The Saturday job lasted over ten years during which time I worked with Rob to sell thousands of systems ranging from £300 to well over £10,000.

-Most of my hi-fi is now over twenty years old and therefore only of relevance to anyone interested in buying similar items on eBay etc.
+Most of my hi-fi is now over twenty years old and therefore only of relevance to anyone interested in the history of British audio equipment.

 My hi-fi as it looks today.

 This was the first mid-range turntable by Roksan who were principally known for the excellent Xerxes turntable.
 The Radius came with the Tabriz tonearm but was also available without any arm.
-I chose to use the Rega RB300 tonearm which sounded better than most other tonearms costing five times as much (and certainly better than the Tabriz).
+I chose to use the Rega RB300 tonearm which sounded better than most other tonearms costing five times as much.
 My Radius has the Corus Black cartridge, the optional DSU power supply and sits on a dedicated three-legged stand.

 Roksan’s first CD player and one of the most distinctive hi-fi products of the time.
-Very ‘analogue’ sounding for a CD player, if a little lacking detail.
-The transport was always regarded as being the better part of the pairing.
+Very ‘analogue’ sounding for a CD player and a wonderfully dramatic top-loading mechanism.
 Matches the Radius with the same grey ‘Nextel®’ finish.

 I bought one of these amps secondhand from a customer in 1991.
 Myst were a very small company that existed in the mid-eighties who produced only this amp, a matching tuner and the earlier multi-box ‘G-Ohm’ pre/power amplifiers.
 This amp was only produced in very low volumes and is built to impeccable standards.
 Below is a photograph of the inside which shows the care with which they were built.